harta55/EnTAP/docs/source/basic_usage.rst

 Required Flags:

+* (- - config)
-    * The only required flag is **- -config**.
-Although in order to run the full *EnTAP* pipeline, you must have a .dmnd configured database.
+    * The only required flag.
+    * Although in order to run the full EnTAP pipeline, you must have a .dmnd configured database.

 Optional Flags:

+* (-d/ - - database)
-    * -d : Specify any number of databases you would like to configure for EnTAP
+    * Specify any number of FASTA formatted databases you would like to configure for EnTAP

-    * -exe: Change 'main' directory
+    * Not necessary if you already have DIAMOND configured databases (.dmnd)

+* (- - |flag_path|)
+    * Point to |config_file| for specifying paths

+* (- - database-out)
-    * -database-out: Change output directory for formatted DIAMOND databases
+    * Specify an output directory for the databases to be sent to
+    * This will send the Taxonomic Database, GO Database, and any DIAMOND databases to this location
+    * EggNOG database will not be sent here as it must remain in the EggNOG directory

+* (- t/ - - threads)
+    * Specify thread number for Configuration

 Memory Usage: